The perfect time of the year to make special adult beverages!

-But ... it's holiday time and well, I DO have those 6 bottles of tequila .. and a bottle or two of cranberry juice is usually floating around.
+So, it's holiday time and well, I DO have those 3 bottles of tequila (no, don't count the skullhead dude, he's special!) ... and a bottle or two of cranberry juice is usually floating around.
 Most of the time I even have the limes and Cointreau ... because, heck, if you drink tequila, you gotta have those last 2 items!

-I made these the first time for Thanksgiving and have been enjoying them on and off for the past month ... thanks to the lovely Ali over at Gimme Some Oven I've got myself covered for cocktails on Christmas!
+I made these the first time for Thanksgiving last year and enjoyed them on and off for the rest of the holiday season ... thanks to the lovely Ali over at Gimme Some Oven I've got myself covered for cocktails on Christmas again!

 I wanted to make a big batch to serve up to my fellow Tequila Friends so here's how I made them: